lumigo-io/lumigo-kubernetes-operator/telemetryproxy/src/processor/k8sdataenricherprocessor/README.md

 ## Enhancements

-## Trace data
+### Trace data

-For trace data, it ensures that the `k8s.namespace.uid`, `k8s.deployment.uid` and `k8s.cronjob.uid` resource attributes are set if the `k8s.namespace.name`, `k8s.deployment.name` and `k8s.cronjob.name` are, respectively.
+For trace data, it ensures that the following resource attributes are set:

-This addresses a limitation of the [`k8sattributesprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor) that, since it only uses the owner-reference data from the pod, rather than also keeping track of `apps/v1.Deployment` and `apps/v1.CronJob` object, can guess the name of the deployment and the cronjob by parsing the name of the `apps/v1.ReplicaSet` and `batch/v1.Job`, but not find their UIDs.
+* `k8s.pod.name`
+* `k8s.pod.uid` (this is should be provided by the Lumigo OpenTelemetry distros through resource detectors, but this processor has a fallback implementation of pod identification based on the ip address of the connection to the collector, borrowed from [`k8sattributesprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor))
+* `k8s.namespace.name`
+* `k8s.namespace.uid`

+Other attributes are set depending on the owner-reference chain originating in the pod.

+If the the pod belongs to a daemon set, the following attributes are set:

+* `k8s.daemonset.name`
+* `k8s.daemonset.uid`

+If the the pod belongs to a replica set, the following attributes are set:

+* `k8s.replicaset.name`
+* `k8s.replicaset.uid`

+If the pod's replica set is owned by a deployment, the following attributes are set:

+* `k8s.deployment.name`
+* `k8s.deployment.uid`

+If the the pod belongs to a stateful set, the following attributes are set:

+* `k8s.stateful.name`
+* `k8s.stateful.uid`

+If the the pod belongs to a job, the following attributes are set:

+* `k8s.job.name`
+* `k8s.job.uid`

+If the pod's job is owned by a cronjob, the following attributes are set:

+* `k8s.cronjob.name`
+* `k8s.cronjob.uid`

+These capabilities (and more) are also nominally present in the [`k8sattributesprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/k8sattributesprocessor), but our tests hsowed that to be entirely unreliable in the face of the Kube API's eventual consistency and the configuration reload of the telemetry-proxy.

-## Log data
+### Log data

 The goal is to ensure we can have smooth and easy correlation of issues (e.g., `v1.Event` objects with `WARNING` type) with the history of the objects they affect (which, in `v1.Event` terms, it's the object referenced to by the `involvedObject` field).
 Here we do two things: